idaholab/blackbear/doc/content/source/materials/ConcreteLogarithmicCreepModel.md

 The strain is decomposed into three components: an elastic strain $\epsilon_e$, a recoverable viscoelastic strain $\epsilon_r$ and an irrecoverable creep strain $\epsilon_c$.
 This corresponds to a Burgers type of material with an elastic spring, a Kelvin-Voigt module, and a dashpot placed in series.

-The implementation uses the linear viscoelasticity framework defined in MOOSE tensor_mechanics module.
+The implementation uses the linear viscoelasticity framework defined in the MOOSE solid mechanics module.

 ## Elastic Strain